giobero/xo/README.md

 # xo
-Sample game x and o in html javascript
+Sample game x and o in html javascript.
+Created just for fun.